kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 nix-shell --run 'make -B .envrc'
 ```

-Then initialize the Node project and elm at the project root.
+Then initialize Node.js and elm at the project root.

 ```bash
 npm init -y